U.S. indicts Pilgrim's Pride Corp CEO for alleged chicken price-fixing

 Pilgrim’s Pride shares fell 14% around midday.

-A grand jury in Denver indicted Jayson Penn, the president and CEO of Pilgrim’s Pride (PPC.O), which is mostly owned by JBS USA Inc, as well as a former executive at the Colorado-based chicken supplier, the Justice Department said in a statement.
+A grand jury in Denver indicted Jayson Penn, the president and CEO of Pilgrim’s Pride, which is mostly owned by JBS USA Inc, as well as a former executive at the Colorado-based chicken supplier, the Justice Department said in a statement.
 Two executives from a Georgia chicken producer were also indicted.

 “Executives who cheat American consumers, restaurateurs, and grocers, and compromise the integrity of our food supply, will be held responsible for their actions,” said Assistant Attorney General Makan Delrahim, head of the Justice Department’s Antitrust Division.